dauxio/daux.io/docs/01_Features/Live_mode.md

 ### Apache

-Copy the files from the repo to a web server that can run PHP 5.6 or greater.
+Copy the files from the repo to a web server that can run PHP 7.2.0 or newer.

 There is an included `.htaccess` for Apache web server.